turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 As a merchant
 When I visit a merchant's coupon show page
 I see that coupon's name and code
-As well as the percent/dollar off value
+And I see the percent/dollar off value
 As well as its status (active or inactive)
 And I see a count of how many times that coupon has been used.